asmallworldsite/pensio_api/README.md

 # PensioAPI
 This gem covers most of the Merchant and eCommerce API functionality provided by AltaPay, formerly Pensio (https://altapay.com).

-Ruby 2.4.x or later is recommended.
+Ruby 2.7.x or later is required.

 ## Getting Started